oh-hey-world/ohheyworld-platform/README.md

 3. a travel startup who has their own destination specific content to display to users upon arrival or in a search scenario
 4. a travel startup wanting to capture data for various cities around the globe. for instance, I'd love to see an app that enables people to log wifi speeds for various cities.
 5. a travel concierge app for private groups (see <a href="http://geekestateblog.com/absurd-idea-real-estate-franchises/">this post</a>)
+6. A feedreader geared around location to <a href="http://www.tnooz.com/article/travel-bloggers-monetize-knowledge">help travel bloggers monetize their travel knowledge</a> (perhaps teamed with <a href="https://github.com/cloudspace/iOS-EasyReader">iOS Easy Reader</a>)

 ## Getting Started